mgol/check-dependencies/README.md

 ```js
 require('check-dependencies')(config, callback);
 ```
-where `callback` is invoked upon completion `config` is a configuration object with the following fields:
+where `callback` is invoked upon completion and `config` is a configuration object with the following fields:

 ### packageDir